 Because of that, they could live differently.
-The Easter Effect impelled them to bring a new standard of equality into the world and to embrace death as martyrs if necessary—because they knew, now, that death did not have the final word in the human story.
+The Resurrection Effect impelled them to bring a new standard of equality into the world and to embrace death as martyrs if necessary—because they knew, now, that death did not have the final word in the human story.

 The way they thought about “resurrection” changed.

 Pious Jews taught by the reforming Pharisees of Jesus’ time believed in the resurrection of the dead.
-Easter taught the first Christians, who were all pious Jews, that this resurrection was not the resuscitation of a corpse, nor did it involve the decomposition of a corpse.
+The resurrection taught the first Christians, who were all pious Jews, that this resurrection was not the resuscitation of a corpse, nor did it involve the decomposition of a corpse.
 Jesus’ tomb was empty, but the Risen Lord appeared to his disciples in a transformed body.

 The way they thought about their responsibilities changed.

 What had happened to Jesus, they slowly began to grasp, was not just about their former teacher and friend; it was about all of them.
 His destiny was their destiny.

 So Jesus’ death and resurrection not only allowed them to face opposition, scorn and even death with confidence; they could offer to others the truth and the fellowship they had been given.

 Indeed, they had to do so, to be faithful to what they had experienced.

 Christian Mission Inconceivable Without the Resurrection

 And that mission would eventually lead these sons and daughters of Abraham to the conviction that the promise that God had made to the People of Israel had been extended to those who were not sons and daughters of Abraham.
 Because of Jesus’ death and resurrection, the Gentiles, too, could be embraced in a relationship – a covenant – with the one God, which was embodied in righteous living.